sunilhn27/Assesment/readme.md

 - Open Eclipse
    - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
    - Select the right project
-- Right Click ui.xml file and Run as Java TestNG to Run UI Test
+- Right Click uitest.xml file and Run as Java TestNG to Run UI Test
-- Right Click api.xml file and Run as Java TestNG to Run API Test
+- Right Click apitest.xml file and Run as Java TestNG to Run API Test

 ## Running Examples using MVN command